fieldkit

 Memory and feasibility math

-Typed Python facade over the project's Spark capabilities map.
-Canonical KV-cache and weight arithmetic.
+Typed Python facade over the project's Spark capabilities map — canonical KV-cache and weight arithmetic for sizing what fits in 128 GB.

 Read the API